Const-me/fTetWild/Readme.md

 ﻿This repository contains heavily refactored code of [fTetWild project](https://github.com/wildmeshing/fTetWild).

+The original readme document was renamed into `README.orig.md` in this repository.

 My main goal was making a Windows DLL which implements a reliable surface mesh repair.

 Other goals were improving performance and quality of that code.